ChuckJovans/ShareAMeal-project-management/README.md

 ### Problem;
 There a lot of food delivery systems present in several areas.
 With this present meaning a lot of people make use of these systems, but it has been proved that a couple of issues and problems come to the users’ way while interacting with system.
-The main problems are unfriendly ways of interaction with most food delivery systems where by they use only English yet people from different ethnicities and tribes make use of them.
+The main problems are
+* unfriendly ways of interaction with most food delivery systems where by they use only English yet people from different ethnicities and tribes make use of them.
 Which means they should have chat bots that help people communicate in their basic language as easy and intuitive as possible.
-And also, another problem is Food delivery delays due to distant specific food areas such as restaurants.
+*  Food delivery delays due to distant specific food areas such as restaurants.

 ### Solution;
 Share A Meal, a smart food delivery system will make user interaction of the system as easy and intuitive as possible and will bridge a gap between people and the food areas.